 The cafe is simply gorgeous!
 No table sets are alike – but they all blend together.
 And the best part is…the hammock hanging spot!
 It also has a small table with books and pencils for children.
-Pablo and my godson Philip loved this area.
+My son and godson loved this area.

-Philip, on the other hand, loved riding the hammock, and even using two hammocks to swing himself.
-He is the real spiderman, he said.
+His cousin, on the other hand, loved riding the hammock, and even using two hammocks to swing himself.
+He is the real Spiderman, he said.

 We also loved breastfeeding here!

 Staying inside the cafe was already a treat in itself – you could read in one of the hammocks, or just sit and enjoy the gorgeous space.
 The food was good, but I hope they offer more vegetarian choices.
 We ended up ordering pasta that supposedly comes with shrimp because it was the only thing that could be vegetarian-friendly (if shrimp is taken out), but it came with a steep price of PHP 430 for a very simple vegetarian meal.
 They had salads, too, which we also ordered, but since we went there for lunch, they wouldn’t have been enough to fill up my hungry tummy.
 Haha.